 - Developing concentration through a variety of drama games. - Develop performance knowledge through practice and rehearsal. - Understand the importance of stage positioning and projection. - Create small props. - Used a script to learn lines and create a flow and rhythm to performance.

-Pupils work has been recorded and evidenced on SeeSaw.
+Pupils' work has been recorded and evidenced on the School's Shared Drive and SOLAR.